 Aside from the eggs, this dish also has a sauce that is to die for!
 The sauce is a rich blend of whole plum tomatoes and tomato paste.
 Also, a mixture of easy-to-find herbs and spices season the whole dish.

 I cannot stress enough how easy it is to prepare this dish.
 You get to enjoy all the flavors and colors of this Mediterranean dish in less than an hour.
 And, you only need one pan!
 It is that easy!

 What is baked Shakshuka?

 It is a dish that is popular in the Middle East but is something that probably originated in North Africa.
 Eggs, tomatoes, and various herbs and spices make up this flavorful and colorful dish.
 You can serve it for breakfast or brunch.
 It’s also great for lunch and dinner.

 In this dish, the tomato sauce is sautéed, and then, topped with eggs.
 In some recipes, the eggs are poached.
-But in this recipe, you simply crack them open, put on top, and then, cooked.
+But in this recipe, you simply crack them open, put them on top, and then, cooked.

 This recipe calls for baking to finish this off, but you can also opt to finish the whole thing on the stove.
 However, it may not be as quick as it could be if not baked.

 Yes!
 You get fiber, vitamins, and nutrients from the sauce.
 It has bell peppers and tomatoes which are healthy on their own.